Impact

 Serving California’s Energy Market

 Stanford’s investment in solar energy projects plays a huge role in the university’s and California’s sustainability and climate goals.
-Powering the Central Energy Facility (CEF) with grid-based electricity provides higher reliability, lower costs, and greater flexibility for greener power procurement than the previous natural-gas fired power plant.
+Powering the Central Energy Facility with grid-based electricity provides higher reliability, lower costs, and greater flexibility for greener power procurement than the previous natural-gas fired power plant.
 Stanford procures its electricity through Direct Access (wholesale purchases as opposed to purchasing from a retail utility), which enables the university to decide how much of its electricity will come from renewable sources, to which the university remains committed.